emmett-framework/emmett/docs/tutorial.md

 ```

 The *bloggy* folder won't be a python package, but just something where we drop our files.
 In the next steps we will build our application with a single python file, since it's small.
 The files inside the *static* folder will be available to clients via HTTP.
-This is the place where you should put your css and javascript files.
-The templates you create later in the tutorial for the application will, obviously, go in the *templates* directory.
+This is the place where you should put the css and javascript files.
+The templates you're gonna create later in this tutorial will go, instead, in the *templates* directory.

-So, after you created the above folders, write down a *bloggy.py* file inside your *bloggy* application:
+After you created the above folders, write down a *bloggy.py* file inside your *bloggy* application:

 ```python
 from weppy import App